sybrew/the-seo-framework/readme.txt

 	* Resolved a typo where the description placeholders didn't blur on focus on Firefox on the SEO Settings page.
 	* TODO Resolved an issue where the canonical URL placeholder wasn't populated for Quick Edit (post and term).
 	* Resolved an issue where the Classic Editor's Primary Term selection label's cursor wasn't a pointer in WP 6.5 and later.
+	* Resolved an issue where horizontal scrolling bars would appear when the inputted title is wider than the screen when measured from the container.

 **For translators:**